Forest Path Immersions

 The 4 night/5 day Immersion format gives an opportunity for those wanting to further their study on the Path - a study of the different medicine traditions, shamanic song cultures and Santo Daime works.
 Our family tradition honours the Mestizo Peruvian Shipibo, Brazilian Umbanda and Daime lineages and offers a refined study of different works and energies that are focused on throughout the 3 ceremonies.

-Study of Works
+Study of Upcoming Works

 Nov 1-4, 2024 - Study II, Mariri II, Study IV, Divine Mother, Jaya’s New Selections